 ASSASSIN’S CREED : BLACK FLAG REVIEW

-Okay so we have left the disappointment of AC3 behind us, because I am telling you right now that AC4 makes up for it completely.
+Okay so we have left the slight disappointment of AC3 behind us, because I am telling you right now that AC4 makes up for it completely.
 This was actually the very first game I played on my Play Station 4 – so my excitement is for the game, but also about how awesome it is on the newest console.
-Obviously where there are pirates there are usually oceans and ships, and the way the water looks on the PS4 is incredible; it’s almost better than real life, with the Caribbean scenery and beautiful bright blue oceans (and sharks that will chew your face off!).
+Obviously where there are pirates there are usually oceans and ships, and the way the water looks on the PS4 is incredible.
+This combined with the Caribbean scenery and beautiful bright blue oceans (and sharks that will chew your face off!) makes for a great first impression.

 Things You’ll Like

 Combat.
 Well first of all, Edward has two swords, so that’s friggin awesome.
-And I love it when he finishes a battle he aggressively puts them back in place in their scabbards on his back, and just walks away with some serious swagger.
+Plus the best part is when he finishes a battle and he aggressively puts them back in place in their scabbards on his back, and just walks away with some serious swagger.
 He also has pistols that actually work!
 I found the long-range weapons in previous games to be hard to use, and usually stuck to stealth with the hidden blade or a sword, but in this game I used Edward’s gun all the time.
 You can also help out fellow pirates in need and they will come to your aid in a fight; it’s like pirate friendship, isn’t that sweet?

 Things You Won’t Like